Who Is Jodi Arias?

 Conviction and Penalty Retrial

-On May 8, 2013, Jodi Arias was found guilty of first-degree murder.
-Five jurors found her guilty of premeditated murder and seven found her guilty of both premeditated and felony murder, a verdict that sparked elation among Travis Alexander's family members.
+On May 8, 2013, Arias was found guilty of first-degree murder.
+Five jurors found her guilty of premeditated murder and seven found her guilty of both premeditated and felony murder, a verdict that sparked elation among Alexander's family members.
 However, the judge declared a mistrial in the penalty phase after the jury deadlocked on whether Arias deserved the death penalty.

 The penalty retrial began in October 2014, with a new jury revisiting the same evidence presented the first time around.
 This time, the focus was on the psychological makeup of both parties, with the defense attempting to portray their client as a vulnerable woman and Alexander as emotionally and physically abusive.

-In March 2015, the second jury was unable to agree on Arias's sentence as well, thus removing the option of the death penalty and leaving punishment terms to Judge Sherry Stephens.
+In March 2015, the second jury was unable to agree on Arias's sentence as well, removing the option of the death penalty and leaving punishment terms to Judge Sherry Stephens.
 On April 13, after expressing remorse for her actions in a statement, Arias received a life sentence without the possibility of parole after 25 years, and she began serving her term at the Arizona State Prison Complex-Perryville.

 Although Arias appealed her conviction and sentencing, the process was bogged down by transcript errors and omissions.
 The court record was finally declared complete in April 2017, nearly two years after the appeals process began, and that summer a 2018 deadline was established for the defense and prosecution to file their legal briefs.